marras/ts.data.json/README.md

 #### @param `decoderName: string`

 The type of the object we are decoding. i.e. `User`.
-This is used to generate meaningful decoding error messages.
+It is used to generate meaningful decoding error messages.

 #### @param `keyMap?: DecoderObjectKeyMap<a>`